gchumillas/schema-fixer/README.md

 });

 // Schema Fixer
-//
+import sf from "@gchumillas/schema-fixer";

-// values are converted by default (no need for "coerce")
+// - values are converted by default (no need for "coerce")
-// empty values are converted by default (no need for "default") const SchemaFixerAuthor = sf.schema({
+// - empty values are converted by default (no need for "default") const SchemaFixerAuthor = sf.schema({
   name: sf.string({ required: true }),
   surname: sf.string(),